-I am pleased to present the Audit Committee report for the year ended 30 April 2021.
+I am pleased to present the Audit Committee report for the year ended 30 April 2022.

 The Audit Committee is responsible for ensuring that the financial performance of the Group is properly reported and reviewed.

-Its role includes monitoring the integrity of the financial statements (including annual and interim accounts and results announcements), reviewing to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by RSM UK Audit LLP (RSM) and overseeing the relationship with them.
-In addition the Committee has considered the impact of COVID-19 particularly around Going Concern.
+Its role includes monitoring the integrity of the financial statements (including annual and interim accounts and results announcements), reviewing risk management and internal control systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by RSM UK Audit LLP ('RSM') and overseeing the relationship with them.
+In addition, the Committee has considered the impact of COVID-19 and the ongoing uncertainty in the macro economic environment particularly around Going Concern.

+Gillian Davies

-Gillian Davies Chair of the Audit Committee
+Chair of the Audit Committee